hchenqi/ViewDesign/README.md

 ### Fixed / Auto / Relative

 The core library provides the generic logic for updating layout of a view, but the parent and the child view's layout calculation logic must be additionally ensured to agree with each other.
-For example, the parent view might want to fix the size of its child view as large as the `size_ref` provided to its child view, but the child view can ignore the `size_ref` and decide its own size.
-This often introduces ill-formed layouts, and the core library actually doesn't prevent this from happening.
+For example, a parent view might want to fix its child view's size to the `size_ref` it provided, but the child view can ignore the `size_ref` and decide its size by itself.
+This often introduces ill-formed layouts, and the core library actually doesn't prevent this.

 The standard component library of *ViewDesign* introduces **size traits**: `Fixed`, `Auto` and `Relative` that mark how the width or the height of a view component is to be decided which can be checked at compile-time.